Master of Project Management

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 The Master of Project Management is a professional qualification, providing you with a sound educational platform for a career in project management.
-The MPM is one of the few Project Management degrees in Australia which is accredited by the PMI's Global Accreditation Center for Project Management Education Programs (GAC).
-The degree will complement your on-the-job training, and provide you with the advanced project management skills needed to manage large, complex projects.
-It will also equip you with the fundamental methodologies, modelling and analysis skills for the design and implementation of projects across a wide range of fields such as infrastructure, mining, manufacturing, IT, finance, law and various types of consultancy projects.
+The Master of Project Management is one of the few Project Management degrees in Australia which is accredited by the PMI's Global Accreditation Center for Project Management Education Programs (GAC).
+The degree will complement your on-the-job training, and provide you with the advanced project management skills needed to manage big, complex projects at an operational level.
+It will also equip you with the fundamental methodologies, modelling and analysis skills for the design and implementation of projects across a wide range of industries such as infrastructure, mining, manufacturing, IT, finance, law and various types of consultancy projects.

 The Master of Project Management offers you the flexibility to complete the degree either on campus, online, or a combination of both.
 You may complete a major in International Project Design, Behavioural Project Economics, Risk Dynamics and Resilience Portfolio and Concurrency Management.
 The degree also offers students who are planning to proceed to higher research degrees the option to undertake a 24 credit point dissertation.
 This would be subject to academic approval and high achieving academic performance.